zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
 2. The repository isn't associated to the group
-3. The caller does not have necessary permissions to list repositories
+3. The caller does not have an enabling assignment to list repositories

 ```
 remove_source_repository(GroupFri='string', RepoUrl='string')